fileverse/fileverse-ddoc/README.md

 # DdocProps Interface

-The `DpageProps` interface is a TypeScript interface that defines the properties for a component related to a page.
+The `DdocProps` interface is a TypeScript interface that defines the properties for a component related to a page.
 This interface includes properties for handling preview mode, publishing data, and optional data related to the page's metadata and content.

 ## Properties